RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Continuous-Atomic-Testing.md

 # The Invoke-AtomicRunner Function

 The Invoke-AtomicRunner function does the following:
 1. Parses the Atomic GUID from the end of the computer hostname to know which atomic test it should run.
-If no GUID is found, it assumes it should run first atomic test enabled on the schedule.
+If no GUID is found, it assumes it should run the first atomic test enabled on the schedule
 2. Executes the atomic test specified by the GUID
-3. Sleeps for an amount of time calculated by the **scheduleTimeSpan** and the number of atomic tests enabled on the schedule
+3. Sleeps for an amount of time calculated from the **scheduleTimeSpan** and the number of atomic tests enabled on the schedule
 4. Runs the cleanup commands for the atomic
-5. Renames the computer to include the GUID of the next enabled test on the schedule
+5. Renames the computer to include the GUID of the next enabled test on the schedule and then reboots the computer

 # Runner Logs